dazrave/28FragsLater/README.md

 ## Synopsis

 **Day 1 - Exposure**:
-A group of missguided animal liberation activists break into the Humane medical research laboratory, unaware that the animals are infected with a highly contagious rage-inducing virus.
+A group of missguided animal liberation activists break into the [Humane medical research laboratory](http://gta.wikia.com/wiki/Humane_Labs_and_Research), unaware that the animals are infected with a highly contagious [rage-inducing virus](http://28dayslater.wikia.com/wiki/Rage_Virus).
 After breaking out the animals, the virus quickly spreads across the surrounding rural area, wiping out the entire population nearby towns.

 **Day 3 - Infection**:
-Just a few days after the Humane laboratory is breached, news of a virus spreading across Blaine County causes mass panic.
+Just a few days after the Humane laboratory is breached, news of a virus spreading across [Blaine County](http://gta.wikia.com/wiki/Blaine_County) causes mass panic.
 Emergency services are stretched and riots soon break out.

 **Day 8 - Epidemic**:
-After the Military is deployed on the streets to keep the peace, official advise is to stay indoors, but not everyone has the same idea.
+After the [Military](http://gta.wikia.com/wiki/Military) is deployed on the streets to keep the peace, official advice is to stay indoors, but not everyone has the same idea.

 **Day 15 - Evacuation**:
-A safe zone is setup and maintained around Los Santos International Airport.
-Allowing Titan aircrafts to line up on the tarmac for intimidate  evacuation of the city...
+A safe zone is setup and maintained around [Los Santos International Airport](http://gta.wikia.com/wiki/Los_Santos_International_Airport_(HD_Universe)).
+Allowing [Titan](http://gta.wikia.com/wiki/Titan) aircrafts to line up on the tarmac for intimidate evacuation of the city...
 "Please walk to the exit in an orderly fashion".

 **Day 20 - Devastation**:
-With people either fleeing or infected, the Land Act Dam's generators shut down for the first time in over... well, 3 months... plunging the remaining citizens into total darkness.
+With people either fleeing or infected, the [Palmer-Taylor Power Station](http://gta.wikia.com/wiki/Palmer-Taylor_Power_Station) shut down for the first time in over... well, a few days... plunging the remaining citizens into total darkness.

 **Day 28 - Alone**:
 ...